Dmytry/ZProbe/README.md

 Note: to hold the head up you can either use the 5x1 magnets on a little ledge or use a pair of 8x2 magnets pushed hard into the slots in the printhead on the gear side (make sure they're oriented to attract).

-Cut off 3 lengths of wire (I recommend black and red for ground and +5, and green or blue for signal), ~25cm longer than your printhead wire
+Cut off 3 lengths of wire (I recommend black and red for ground and +5, and green or blue for signal), ~25cm longer than your printhead wire.

 Solder wires to the microswitch ("c" to signal wire, "nc" to red, "no" to black), route wires through the holes in the probe head as can be seen in the video, all the way to your controller box.